How to Limewash Brick + Mistakes to Avoid

 Of course, I did NOT pay attention to my mess as I went 😂

 In fact, limewash on brick is removable too!
-This is one of the many added benefits of limewash & yet another reason why I prefer to limewash brick instead of using regular paint.
+At least, within a few hours.
+This is one of the many reasons why I prefer to limewash brick instead of using regular paint.

 Now!
-You’ve read through the basic steps, and it’s time to talk about all the ways this project did NOT go as planned–and all the things you can learn from that.
+You’ve read through the basic steps, and it’s time to talk about all the ways this project did NOT go as planned–and all the things you can learn from my experience.

 Limewash Brick Tips, Techniques, & Mistakes I Made